-Bulgaria tourist bus plunges 66ft after crash
+Bulgaria tourist bus plunges 66ft after crash killing 16

 -

-Bulgaria tourist bus plunges 66ft after crash
+Bulgaria tourist bus plunges 66ft after crash killing 16

-At least 15 people have been killed in a road crash in Bulgaria involving a bus carrying tourists.
+At least 16 people have been killed and 27 people injured in a road crash in Bulgaria involving a bus carrying tourists.

 The accident happened at 5.10pm local time on Saturday, 12 miles north of the capital Sofia.